How can we assess human-agent interactions? Case studies in software agent design: Experimental Design

 \subsection{Analysis Procedure}

 While there was some variance across case studies, we collected at least 150 labels per condition for each case study and ran each comparison for 2-3 weeks.
-At a rate of about 5\% response rate, this means that we collected over 36k unlabeled sessions in addition to the labeled subset.
+Randomization for A/B testing was conducted at the conversation level (represented as a trajectory), where each new conversation was assigned a specific agent variant with fixed parameters.
+This design enables the same user to contribute multiple trajectories under different variants.
+If a user revisits a given conversation with the agent, the same test parameters would persist.
 For our analysis next, we use \emph{the same feedback model}, rather than training a specific feedback model per case study.
 This is because the user population and bulk of the agent scaffold and user interaction process are fixed across case studies.
-To quantify the effect of agent design change in each case study, we report $\Delta_{\text{naive}}$ and $\Delta_\text{augment}$ using the best performing $f$ we trained (i.e., random forest model), along with the 95\% confidence intervals of each effect size estimator.
-Additionally, to help interpret the observed effect sizes, we also compare conditions using features discussed in Section~\ref{subsec:modeling}.
-For example, we can inspect whether the number of git actions varied when changing the LLM backbone.
-Given that we had 15 total features, in Figure~\ref{fig:ab_testing_results} (bottom), we select the top 3 features based on significant p-values when comparing conditions.
-We provide complete results in Appendix~\ref{appdx:full_results}.
+To quantify the effect of agent design change in each case study, we report $\Delta_{\text{naive}}$ and $\Delta_\text{augment}$ using the best performing $f$ we trained (i.e., random forest model), along with the 95\% confidence intervals.
+Additionally, we also compare conditions using features discussed in Section~\ref{subsec:modeling} to help interpret the observed effect sizes.
+In Figure~\ref{fig:ab_testing_results} (bottom), we select the top 3 features based on p-value---note these are all trajectories that users rated, not with inferred ratings.
+We provide full result tables in Appendix~\ref{appdx:full_results}.